TheBusyBard/RoyalGuardrails/README.md

 - Your toggle preferences are stored locally in your own browser via `chrome.storage.local` and never leave your device
 - The only permission requested beyond storage is `activeTab`, which is required to apply hiding rules to the current Royal Road page

-You can verify all of this by reading the source — there are no external scripts, no third-party libraries, and no calls to any server.
+You can verify all of this by reading the source: no external scripts, no third-party libraries, and no calls to any server.

 ---